 Mosheim in Greene County, Tennessee — The American South (East South Central)

 Location.
-36° 11.152′ N, 82° 56.068′ W. Marker is in Mosheim, Tennessee, in Greene County.
-Marker is on West Andrew Johnson Highway (U.S. 11E) west of Emerald Road, on the right when traveling west.
+36° 11.082′ N, 82° 55.986′ W. Marker is in Mosheim, Tennessee, in Greene County.
+Marker is at the intersection of West Andrew Johnson Highway (U.S. 11E) and Mt Pleasant Road, on the right when traveling east on West Andrew Johnson Highway.
 Touch for map.
 Marker is at or near this postal address: 6766 West Andrew Johnson Highway, Mosheim TN 37818, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as Battle of Blue Springs (about 600 feet away, measured in a direct line); Blue Springs Church and Cemetery (approx. 1.3 miles away); Blue Springs Lutheran Congregation (approx. 1.4 miles away); Pottertown Bridge Burners (approx. 4Ĺ miles away); Bridge Burners Monument (approx. 4.6 miles away); Execution of the "Bridge-Burners" (approx. 4.7 miles away); George Clem School (approx. 5Ĺ miles away); Bridge Burners (approx. 5.7 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Battles of Blue Springs (about 600 feet away, measured in Blue Springs Church and Cemetery (approx. 1.4 miles away); Blue Springs Lutheran Congregation (approx. 1˝ miles away); Carter's Station (approx. 4.2 miles away); Pottertown Bridge Burners (approx. 4.6 miles away); Bridge Burners Monument (approx. 4.7 miles away); Execution of the "Bridge-Burners" (approx. 4.8 miles away); George Clem School (approx. 5.4 miles away).
 Touch for a list and map of all markers in Mosheim.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 21, 2013, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 667 times since then and 38 times this year.
-Photos: 1, 2, 3. submitted on October 21, 2013, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.
+This page was last revised on January 20, 2020.
+It was originally submitted on October 21, 2013, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 749 times since then and 17 times this year.
+Photos: 1, 2. submitted on October 21, 2013, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.